Earth Sciences (ESCI)

 A comprehensive examination of some of the pressing ocean-related environmental issues of the 21st century using critical thinking and quantitative approaches.
 Emphasis on how human activities are changing ocean ecosystems and environments, and how sound scientific reasoning can reveal true cause-and-effect relationships that then may lead to viable solutions.
 Includes field and laboratory projects teaching modern techniques of water quality analysis, and case studies of provocative real-world marine environmental problems.
 2 hrs. lec., 2 hrs lab.
 Prereq: ESCI 261 or permission of the instructor.

 Advanced ocean sciences course covering the theory behind the most commonly used techniques of ocean sampling and the analysis and presentation of oceanographic data.
 In this course we will cover the meaning of data and the common types of oceanographic data, methods of ocean data collection, the meaning and importance of metadata, databases in ocean science community, the idea of geospatial data and the importance of frame of reference and time and space scales of interest, the variety of ways to analyze and present oceanographic data, and how to present data to maximize its informational content.
 2 hrs. lec., 2 hrs. lab.
-Offered in spring of even years.
-Prereq: ESCI 363 and 369 or permission of instructor.
+Prereq: ESCI 261 or permission of instructor.

 Supervised independent research in the earth sciences.
 Subject determined jointly by student and the problem supervisor.
 Permission of department chair and school dean required.

 Co-Op Ed Experience in ESCI